pdevlocal/check_git/README.md

         sudo chown nagios /var/tmp/check_git_keyfile
         sudo chmod 400 /var/tmp/check_git_keyfile

-4. Make or use a an appropriate repository.
-If it's an ssh repo, you'll have to configure it with the pubkey of the `check_git_keyfile` you made.
+4. Make or use an appropriate repository.
+If it's an ssh repo, you'll have to configure it with the pubkey of the keyfile you made.
 If you do pushes, your pushes will be recorded in the file `check_git_commits.txt`.

 5. See `check_git.cfg` for example definitions of nagios commands and services.